Don't Let Your Permissions be Hijacked!

 Reviewed by Thomas Grohser, Ola Hallengren and Andreas Wolter.

 Most of the attacks that I describe are from users who already have permissions elevated beyond just running stored procedures and reading and updating data in tables.
 But I will also show how a developer who does not even have access to the system may find a way to exploit you.
 Some of the attacks that I present may seem a bit far-fetched to you, but I encourage you to read this article with an open mind.
-When it comes to security, there is really nothing that is improbable.
+When it comes to security, there is really no such thing as " too improbable".
 If an attack is technically possible, it is likely to be attempted with success sooner or later somewhere.
 You don't want that "somewhere" to be where you work.

 There is an immense variation between workplaces how things are organised and what roles people have, and I cannot cover each and every case that exists out there.
 Instead, I will work from some template scenarios that I dress in examples to keep them less abstract.
 These examples may not rhyme exactly with the situation where you are, but I hope that you are able to translate them to the presumptions at your site to determine whether you could be susceptible to a certain type of attack.